Illinois Compiled Statutes

 (2) Notwithstanding any other provision in state law,

-for four years after the end of each reporting period, each governmental agency shall maintain sufficient documentation necessary to corroborate compliance with the mandatory training requirements under this Act of each officer it employs or employed within the relevant time period.
+for four years after the end of each reporting period, each law enforcement agency shall maintain sufficient documentation necessary to corroborate compliance with the mandatory training requirements under this Act of each officer it employs or employed within the relevant time period.

 (3) The Board may audit compliance verification forms